-Nest poaching and habitat alternation affect wild populations
+Nest poaching and habitat alteration affect wild populations

-WPT conservation actions: Beginning in 2002 WPT began supporting a series of projects, both conservation and research-oriented, to help save the Yellow-shouldered Amazon on Bonaire and in Venezuela.
+WPT conservation actions: Beginning in 2002 WPT began supporting a series of conservation and research projects to help protect the Yellow-shouldered Amazon on Bonaire and in Venezuela.

-Progress: More than a decade ago WPT was contacted by Paul Butler at RARE asking for help with a ringing and amnesty initiative to protect the birds on the island of Bonaire, just off the coast of Venezuela.
+Progress: More than a decade ago WPT was contacted by Paul Butler at RARE asking for help with a ringing and amnesty initiative to protect the birds on the island of Bonaire, near Venezuela.
 On July 1, 2002 this campaign began, together with its population and local nature and environment conservancy organisations, with an event at one of the primary schools.
-The Councillor of Environmental Affairs participated in a symbolic banding of the first Yellow-shouldered Amazon, or Lora, as it is locally called.
 WPT provided a supply of discounted bands, and over 600 pet parrots were banded.

-WPT has also supported Dr. Sam Williams and Dr. Rowan Martin, and the formation of Echo, a non-governmental organization founded for the purpose of saving the species.
+WPT has also supported Dr. Sam Williams and Dr. Rowan Martin, and Echo, a non-governmental organization founded for the purpose of saving the species.
 The project's work for the Yellow-shouldered Amazon over the last decade has included:

 - Conducting research and surveys on population and habitat use

-- Rescuing, rehabilitating and releasing parrots caught in the bird trade
+- Rescuing, rehabilitating and releasing parrots caught in the wild bird trade

 - Protecting and restoring vital habitat for nesting and foraging

 - Managing nesting sites

 - Continuing research into breeding ecology